foreverphoenix/the-phoenix-flavour/content/wtp/installation/getting-started.md

 Mod Organizer 2 requires the latest Microsoft Visual C++ Redistributable.

-- Open the [official VC Redists page](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) and download the following file:
+- Open the [official VC Redists page](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) and download the **vc_redist.x64.exe**.
-  - **vc_redist.x64.exe**
 - Run downloaded executable.
 It will guide you through the installation process.
 - You may have to restart your computer in order to finalise the installation.